Rent control: China

 China announced in August 2021 new nationwide rent regulations that cap maximum yearly rent increases to 5% in all urban areas, which comprise over 2/3 of the population and include most of the ~250 million renters in the country.

 Egypt

+Rent controls were temporarily introduced in the 1920s in the wake of a housing shortage after World War I. The same happened after a housing shortage instigated price gouging during World War II, in an attempt to protect tenant rights.
+The controls reduced rent values of existing contracts by a certain percentage, leaving new contracts free of price controls so as not to disincentivise new build.
+The temporary controls were made permanent with Law 121/1947 which also added eviction controls by de-limiting rental terms which could only end if an owner needed the unit for own use, the building collapsed, non-payment, or other breaches of contract.
+Controls also allowed reporting of vacancy, allowing unused properties to be rented out if a tenant requested that.
+These became colloquially known as Old Rent.

+In 1996, amid broader neoliberal structural adjustment, Law 4/1996 was introduced, known as New Rent, deregulating rental for all new contracts, while leaving Old Rent (rent control) contracts untouched, citing the risk of mass eviction and unrest.

-In 2025, legislation was ratified that ended the rent control system Egypt has had since 1920, in which hundreds of thousands of families today pay less than 1 US dollar per month in rent, with the tenancies able to be passed down through the generations.
-Rent for rent-regulated apartments will be allowed to rise by 10-20 times in the first year, than 15% for seven years before a final jump to market rate.
+In 2025, Law 164/2025 was ratified ending the rent control system, putting 1.6 million households, comprising 7% of all households in Egypt, in jeopardy of imminent eviction, and threatening to exacerbate existing housing problems.
+Under Old Rents approximately one third pay less than USD 1 (EGP 50) per month in rent.
+Rent for rent-regulated apartments will be allowed to rise by 10-20 times in the first year, than 15% for six further years before a final jump to market rate.
 One example given is a tenant who has lived in the same apartment since 1984 whose monthly rent will increase from (in US dollars) $0.82 to $123.60 (from 40 to 6,000 Egyptian pounds).